T.M. Landry College Preparatory

 T.M.
 Landry College Preparatory (also known simply as T.M.
-Landry) was an unaccredited, co-educational private college-preparatory school in Lafayette, Louisiana for grades K–12.
+Landry) was an unaccredited, co-educational private college-preparatory school in Breaux Bridge, Louisiana for grades K–12.
 The school initially made headlines for its 100% acceptance rate into 4-year colleges, but received negative attention in 2018 as the subject of an investigative report by The New York Times, detailing allegations of abuse of students and fabrication of transcripts and college applications.
 In 2019, the Federal Bureau of Investigation launched an investigation on the school.
 Following the controversy, the school's co-founders, Michael and Tracey Landry, stepped down from the school board but continued to serve as teachers at the school.
 As of 2022, the school has been closed.

 History

 T.M.
 Landry was originally established as a homeschool for five children in 2005.
 The founders of the school are Michael Landry, a former salesman and a certified teacher since 2002, and his wife Tracey Landry, who worked as a nurse prior to establishing the school and served as the school's principal.
 The school became an unaccredited private school for grades K–12.
 The state of Louisiana did not recognize the school's diploma but the school followed Louisiana state standards.

 T.M.
 Landry moved into a former factory building in 2017.
 According to the school website, 142 students were enrolled in 2018, and the average class size was six students in primary school and 12 students in middle and high school.
 Tuition cost up to $675 a month.
 The school did not use textbooks, issue homework, or assign specific class schedules.